DoD-Platform-One/Twistlock/README.md

 # Twistlock

-## Licensing is required for this applicaiton.
+## Licensing is required for this applicaiton

 ## Twistlock under DSOP